-The median income from wages and salaries across all jobs in June 2014 was about $45,000 a year (or $865 a week) before tax, according to a Statistics New Zealand income survey.
-This includes full and part-time jobs.
-The full-time median income was about $51,000 ($989 a week).
+The median (middle) income from wages and salaries across all jobs in June 2014 was about $45,800 a year (or $882 a week) before tax, according to a Statistics New Zealand income survey.

 - Information technology systems architect – $125,000

 - Bank, finance and insurance manager – $100,000

 - Energy engineer – $95,000